patrickfreyproductmanagement/patrickfreyproductmanagement.github.io/methods_and_tools/cube.markdown

 - the development lead / architect for the development perspective -->

-The name CUBUDE is derived by taking the first two letters from each perspective.
+The name CUBE is derived by taking the first two letters from each perspective.
 It is a great aid for memorizing the perspectives more easily and the order in which they should be examined.

 ## Goals and Constraints for Prioritization